 A Discussion with Henry Blodget

-The discussion launched with a simple question, asking Blodget about his transition from Yale to his prestigious role as the founder of one of the most successful news outlets in the U.S. Blodget graduated from Yale in 1988, and after spending a year teaching in Japan and writing a book about his experience, he spent 10 years on Wall Street covering the dot com boom where he, in his own words, “rode the boom up and then came crashing back down with it.”
-After the introduction, the discussion turned more to fake news and President Trump.
+The discussion launched with a simple question, in which Blodget was asked about his transition from Yale to his prestigious role as the founder of one of the most successful news outlets in the U.S. Blodget graduated from Yale in 1988, and after spending a year teaching in Japan and writing a book about his experience, he spent 10 years on Wall Street covering the dot com boom where he, in his own words, “rode the boom up and then came crashing back down with it.”
+Further research explains this complicated relationship with the stock market, detailing his “crash”—in 2002 he was charged with fraud for encouraging the public to buy certain stocks which he privately condemned in his position as an “all-star” Merrill Lynch analyst.
+However, a multi-million dollar fine and a lifelong ban from the financial services industry didn’t stop Blodget’s career.
+If anything, it seemed to refocus it, and he now runs an incredibly successful and highly acclaimed news site, with a “bank balance…far larger than it would have been if he’d been able to stick at it on Wall Street.”
+An odd and intricate narrative of a rise to a good reputation, Blodget’s story isn’t has heroic and attractive as one would like, but perhaps more realistic than those we hear more often.
+Instead of a public servant dedicating his life to exposing the wrongs of the business world, we have a brilliant criminal-turned-highly-reputable journalist.

-Calling the fake news phenomenon a “bewildering situation,” Blodget explained how difficult it is to convince people who are set on their beliefs, to change their minds.
-We’re all guilty of it–scrolling through With the nearly unlimited access to a plethora of news sources that most people have today, it has become easier than ever to pick and choose sources based on what you want to hear.
+Calling the fake news phenomenon a “bewildering situation,” Blodget explained how difficult it is to convince people who are set on their beliefs to change their minds.
+We’re all guilty of it–scrolling through headlines we don’t like and clicking on the ones we do, the internet has provided us with an unprecedentedly easy way to become complacent.
+With the nearly unlimited access to a plethora of news sources that most people have today, it has become easier than ever to pick and choose sources based on what one wants to hear.
 Blodget didn’t present a solution to the problem besides emphasizing his own company’s commitment to the truth.

-Questions like “how do you keep Business Insider reliable?” and “who do you hire to make this possible” came up, allowing Blodget to explain his company’s 100% commitment to publishing what is actually true, despite any pushback readers might give.
-He pointed out that Blodget took pride in the fact that while his news source published many relevant financial and political pieces, Business Insider mixed up its variety with more light-hearted articles, for example: featuring Mark Zuckerberg’s dog.
+Questions like “how do you keep Business Insider reliable?” and “who do you hire to make this possible?” came up, allowing Blodget to explain his company’s 100% commitment to publishing what is actually true, despite any pushback readers might give.
 When asked whether he felt attacked by the Trump administration, Blodget answered that he didn’t feel personally targeted, but was worried about the state of free press, and democracy in general, under the current administration.
-He also explained to us his choice in making Business Insider a completely electronic source, and how that makes it so much more accessible and readable for today’s generation.
+I didn’t find any of his answers revolutionary, and I wonder if it takes a certain level of establishment and credibility for a news organization to be able to be completely impartial politically in order to tell stories that people might not want to hear, without being worried about losing too many readers.
+But it seems more important than ever to have CEOs like Blodget able and willing to do that.

 Blodget had an interesting and well-qualified perspective on the issue of fake versus real news, but ultimately there is no satisfying solution to the phenomenon.
 He foresees no easy fix, and it seems that people will keep trusting sources that tell them what they want to hear.
-A heartening note that he ended on, however, was to give specific advice to students who wanted to go into journalism, by encouraging initiative and emphasizing the importance of good journalists in today’s political climate.
-Blodget ended the discussion with a simple piece of advice: “If you’re passionate about journalism, start doing it.”
+While he does what he can, that only reaches a certain demographic, and he seems, unfortunately, to be unique in his philosophy.
+A heartening note that he ended on, however, was his specific advice to students who wanted to go into journalism, by encouraging initiative and emphasizing the importance of good journalists in today’s political climate.
+Perhaps it’s not wise to follow his whole career path, but it doesn’t take a shameful expulsion from the finance world in order to do good in the journalism world.
+Blodget ended the discussion with a simple piece of advice: “if you’re passionate about journalism, start doing it.”
+So here I am.

 Jane is a freshman in Jonathan Edwards College.
 You can contact her at email@example.com.